sharpton/shotmap/README.md

 * **--ruser=USERNAME**                       (REQUIRED argument)

     Remote username for logging into the remote computational cluster / machine.
     Note that you have to set up passphrase-less SSH for this to work.
-Google it!

 * **--rdir=/PATH/ON/REMOTE/SERVER**          (REQUIRED argument)